Friends

 We think there are four guiding questions with regards to responsible tourism that should inform our decisions as a travel operator:

-1. Do our services offer employment opportunities for local entrepreneurs?
+1. Do our services offer local entrepreneurs opportunities for growth?

 2. Does our business benefit the local community and economy?